 At Ford, Jeff worked closely with company leadership in Dearborn and elected officials and staff in Washington, D.C. to advance policy on trade, autonomous and connected vehicles, safety, and fuel economy.
 He previously served as District Director for Congressman Sandy Levin and Congressman John D. Dingell and Transportation Policy Advisor to Gov. Jennifer Granholm.

-Jeff graduated from Georgetown University with a Master of Business Administration degree and Michigan State University with a Bachelor of Arts degree.
-He serves on the boards of United Way for Southeastern Michigan, the Michigan Educational Excellence Foundation and the [Detroit] Mayor’s Workforce Development Board.
-Jeff previously chaired the Michigan State Housing Development Authority and was on the board of the Michigan Economic Development Corporation and U.S. Conference of Mayors.
-In 2018, he was appointed to Gov. Whitmer’s transition team as Special Advisor for Jobs and Economic Development and was named to Crain’s 40 under 40 class.
+Jeff grew up working in his family’s small businesses, going on to earn his BA from Michigan State University and MBA from Georgetown University.
+He co-chairs Launch Michigan (Michigan’s K-12 education coalition) and serves on the boards of the Michigan Workforce Development Board, United Way for Southeastern Michigan, the Michigan Educational Excellence Foundation and the [Detroit] Mayor’s Workforce Development Board, as well as the Protect Michigan Commission.
+Previously Jeff chaired the Michigan State Housing Development Authority, was a member of Michigan Economic Development Corporation Board, Michigan Strategic Fund, and U.S. Conference of Mayors Workforce Development Council.
+In 2018, he was appointed to Gov. Gretchen Whitmer’s transition team as Special Advisor for Jobs and the Economy and was named to Crain’s Detroit Business 40 under 40 class.